1. Computing

-Microsoft Windows 8 is the newest member of the Windows operating system line and features major user interface changes over its predecessors.
+Microsoft Windows 8 is the first touch-focused Windows operating system line and features major user interface changes over its predecessors.

 Windows 8 Release Date

-Windows 8 is preceded by Windows 7 and is currently the most recent version of Windows available.
+Windows 8 is preceded by Windows 7 and succeeded by Windows 10.

 Windows 8 Editions